Fountain of The Sun, Rastau, The Missing Portion of the Ancient Egyptian Religion

 Some hints to the story of Osiris can be found in the Egyptian literature:

-Regardless of the details of the Plutarch story, which may or may not be accurate, the point is that the dead body of Osiris was found in the Delta (Heliopolis) after he was killed, and then he was appointed as a king of the dead in Amenti (Ament, Amentet, Amenta).
+From the story of Osiris and his brother Set we see that the dead body of Osiris was found in the Delta (Heliopolis) after he was killed, and then he was appointed as a king of the dead in Amenti (Ament, Amentet, Amenta).
 And based on the pictures that we have already seen, we can say that he was transferred from the Delta (Heliopolis) to Amenta in the sun boat; and the picture that shows his head coming out from the second lotus flower in the boat is actually about his night journey with the sun god from the Delta to Amenta.

 (1) "Hail, Thoth, who madest to be true the word of Osiris against his enemies, make thou the word of the scribe Nebseni to be true against his enemies, even as thou didst make the word of Osiris to be true against his enemies, in the presence of the Tchatcha Chiefs who are with Ra and Osiris in Anu [Heliopolis], on the night of the (things of the night), and the night of battle, and of the fettering of the Sebau fiends, and the day of the destruction of the enemies of Neb-er-tcher."
 (Budge, Book of the Dead, Vol.2, p.424)

 (2) "I am the Cat which fought near the Persea Tree in Anu (Heliopolis) on the night when the foes of Neb-er-tcher were destroyed.
 Who is this Cat?
 This male Cat is Ra himself..."
-(Budge, Book of the Dead, Papyrus of Ani, Vol.2, p.390).
+(Budge, Book of the Dead, Vol.2, p.390).

 of the god Whose face is behind him, who awardeth my verdict (36),